Cpl Yevgeniy “Yev” Shenker

 A new specially adapted custom home will give Yev and his family a safe environment and peace of mind.
 He is looking forward to having plenty of space to entertain family and friends and hopes his home will act as a safe haven for Veterans.
 Most of all, Yev is looking forward to being able to play in the yard with his son.

-Originally from Kansas, Yev is choosing to build his HFOT home in Maricopa County, Arizona, for the area’s excellent school system.
+Originally from Kansas, Yev is choosing to build his HFOT home in Queen Creek, Arizona, for the area’s excellent school system.

 Yev wants HFOT’s donors to know he is incredibly grateful for their generosity.
 “Your kindness brings happiness to so many Veterans who have been struggling since their injury.
 What you all do for us is truly selfless and gracious.
 From the bottom of my heart, I can’t thank you enough for the gift of a safe place, a home.”